 Program Description

 Religious studies scholars examine religions from the perspective of a religion’s followers, studying the similarities, differences, and core tenets of a belief system.
 If you want to gain a broader understanding of religions and their traditions, consider the Religious Studies program at the University of Utah.
-Courses of study include Jewish Studies, Coptic Studies, Western Christianity, Islam Studies, Mormon Studies, and Religion & Conflict.
 Through critical analysis and discussion of these faiths, students will learn how theology shapes individuals and communities across the globe.
-Regardless of emphasis area, the Religious Studies program consists of courses from 13 departments: English, History, Communication, Philosophy, World Languages & Cultures, Political Science, Social Work, Sociology, Anthropology, Art & Art History, Theatre, Health Promotion & Education, and the Middle East Center.
-Within these fields, religious studies courses are divided into four areas: Text and Literature, Theory and Methodology, Art, Culture and Society, and World Religions.
-The culminating experience of the program is a capstone seminar, a student-conducted research project that demonstrates your knowledge and skills in religious studies.
-Graduates of the program are ultimately equipped with social awareness and theological knowledge that can be used in a variety of careers.
+The Religious Studies program is interdisciplinary in nature and consists of courses from various departments: English, History, Middle East Studies, Communication, Philosophy, World Languages & Cultures, Political Science, Sociology, Anthropology, Art History, Theatre, and more.
+Graduates of the program are ultimately equipped with social awareness and religious literacy that can be used in a variety of careers.

 The Student Experience

 For additional academic enrichment, students may complete an internship in an organization relevant to their studies, gaining valuable professional experience while still in school.
-Another excellent learning experience is completing a learning abroad program: by studying in a country with a religious holy place or high population of worshippers, you can see firsthand how religion shapes peoples’ daily lives.
+Another excellent learning experience is completing a learning abroad program: by studying in a country with a religious holy place or high population of worshippers, you can see firsthand how religion shapes peoplesdaily lives.
 If you want to network and meet like-minded peers, consider joining Interfaith at the University of Utah.

 Career Opportunities